Stupeflix/stupeflix-tasks-api/api.rst

     <http://en.wikipedia.org/wiki/ISO_8601>`_ date time strings; if they don't
     include a timezone they will be interpreted as UTC.

+    The *urls* parameter also allows to delete files from absolute URLs.

     :arg path: the path of the file or directory to delete.
+    :optparam urls:
+        a list of absolute URLs to delete.
+If this parameter is used, all other selection parameters (*path, location, from, to, max_age*) are ignored.
+    :optparam location:
+        the S3 location from which files are deleted (see :ref:`Persistent Storage <storage_persistent>` for possible values).
     :optparam dry_run:
         if this boolean is true, return the files that would be deleted, but don't actually delete them (default: ``false``).